cambridge-cares/TheWorldAvatar/Agents/HeatEmissionAgent/README.md

 The agent has a single API route which requires a POST request.
 It accepts the following input parameters:

-- ```dbName```: The name of the PostgreSQL database from which the factories' properties are queried.
+- ```dbName```: The name of the PostgreSQL database from which the industrial facilities' properties are queried.

 The following is an example POST request for running the agent.
 The stack is assumed to have been spun up using the default port 3838: